Diabetic Retinopathy Treatment in Fairfax, VA and Aspen Hill, MD

 - Blank spots in your field of vision

 This disease usually affects both eyes at the same time.

 Anyone with diabetes has the possibility to develop this eye disease, but some groups have larger risk factors than others.
 We see more cases of diabetic retinopathy among people who've had diabetes a long time, those with poor control of their blood sugar levels, those who smoke and people with Native American, Hispanic or African American ancestry.
 Having high cholesterol counts or high blood pressure can also be contributing factors.

 Diabetic retinopathy treatment is geared toward slowing or stopping the progression of damage to your eyesight.
 Once the damage has been done, it can't be repaired, which is why early treatment is so important.
 When you're first diagnosed, you may not need any treatment.
 Our optometrist will need to monitor your eyes regularly to chart the progress of your disease.
 The most important thing you can do in the early stages is to control your blood sugar as well as possible.
 Good blood sugar control is most likely to slow or stop the progression of the damage.

 If your disease progresses past the beginning stages, there are options to stop the damage.
 Advanced cases can require focal laser treatments, scattered laser treatment or an operation called a vitrectomy, which removes excess blood and scar tissue from inside your eye.

 Contact Our Local Optometrist in Fairfax, VA or Rockville, MD Today!

 Early diagnosis is crucial for control and treatment of diabetic retinopathy.
-If you haven't had an eye examination in over a year, call our eye doctor Fairfax to make an appointment.
-You can contact us at (703) 691-8008 to talk with a member of our staff today.
+If you haven't had an eye examination in over a year, schedule an appointment online today.